-Loco2 is an app that helps people plan and manage their journeys by train.
-Although trains aren’t very popular here in the United States, they remain a fact of life for people throughout Europe.
+Rail Europe is an app that helps people plan and manage their journeys by train.
+Although trains aren’t as popular a mode of interstate transit here in the United States, they remain a fact of life for people throughout Europe.
 Some people even use them for commuting, either within their country or across borders!

 This means riders often have to deal with a variety of challenging logistical issues.
 They could be frazzled, confused, and even lost while standing around in a train station.
-With this in mind, the Loco2 knowledge base is built around the unique contingencies of train voyages.
+With this in mind, the Rail Europe knowledge base is built around the unique contingencies of train voyages.

 - A knowledge base can be optimized for where it will be used, not just by whom.